duclingg/Projects/Projects.md

 # Projects

 An overview of what I have created, from professional experience to personal development projects.
-This list is not cummalative.
+This list is not cumulative.

 ## Professional Work
 ### [Ism](https://www.ism-app.com)